Learn how often should you re-roof.

 Unexpected rainstorms and summertime winds of 60 mph or more have the potential to lift shingles or reveal weak spots in the roof’s underlayment.

-The average roof life expectancy in Florida has been decreased by these factors, which makes the question of “how often should you re-roof” even more pressing.
+The average roof life expectancy in Florida has been decreased by these factors, which makes the question of “how often should a roof be replaced in Florida” even more pressing most especially if you do not have wind mitigation roof upgrades.

 How Often Should You Re-Roof: Per Material